1601-mma2013/Digitize/README.md

  Key Attributes of the product

   Seller
-  - Let user show the exact product
+   -Let user show the exact product
-  - User using a platform to sell their cloth without a real shop and real tester product for buyer test it out.
+   -User using a platform to sell their cloth without a real shop and real tester product for buyer test it out.

   Buyer
    -Let user more trustable to seller's product.
    -User can save time travel to real shop to test clothes.

  Scope Of Them Project

   Seller
    -Seller able to show their cloth without limit.

   Buyer
    -Buyer able to test out any cloth they like in short time.

  Phases Of The Project

   Seller
    -Without a real shop,seller can promote their clothes same with real shop.

   Buyer
    -Without travelling to shop,buyer can test the cloth what they like.

 6. technology